touchlab/KMMBridge/docs/IOS_SPM.md

 ## Kotlin Project Configuration

 After setting up KMMBridge in your Kotlin project, you should configure SPM for library publishing.
 Generally speaking, SPM wants to have the `Package.swift` file in the root of the repo.
-Xcode and SPM use git repos as an organizational and discovery unit.
+Xcode and SPM use Git repos as an organizational and discovery unit.
 The `Package.swift` file goes in the root, and Xcode clones from Github (or others) to read info about the library and source code.

 If you don't have a `Package.swift` file, or don't know how to set one up, that's OK.
 KMMBridge currently generates these files for you.